acend/cilium-basics-training/content/en/docs/11/_index.md

 Ingress alone is not really a Service Mesh feature.
 Let us test a traffic control example by loadbalancing a service inside the proxy.

-Start by creating the second service:
+Start by creating the second service.
+Create a file named `backend2.yaml` and put in the text below:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/11/backend2.yaml" >}}{{< /highlight >}}